 INCREDIBLE Victories for Teachers & Kids

-Over the last year, EdFirstSC has been empowering people who care about education.
+Over the last two years, EdFirstSC has been empowering people who care about education.
 Members receive newsletters that keep them up to date on education issues and make it easy to contact policymakers.

 This simple formula for change has produced astounding results...

 Don't they call that a TKO?
 No matter.

 Retention Without Intervention STOPPED

 You may recognize that name.
 It was on the top of our call list for this campaign.

 This bill was widely considered inevitable.
 Thank you Sen. Hutto and everyone who reached out!!!